n123git/YWSaveEditor/docs/decrypt.md

 This format affects save files last saved in v2.0 (or higher due to JP version history).
 Note that all copies of _Psychic Specters_ or _Shin'uchi_ (regardless of update) are v2.0.
 A save file will have v2.0 marked on it in-game if it is.
 The main difference is

-Here is a slightly readjusted snippet from Togenyan's save editor, the appropriate license is placed next to this `.md`
+Here is a slightly readjusted snippet from Togenyan's save editor, the appropriate license is placed next to this `.md`.
+This snippet detects which version the save file is, and adjusts it accordingly
 ```cpp
 if (encrypted) {  // Is it an encrypted save
         this->mgr->setAeskey("5+NI8WVq09V7LI5w"); // test with the hardcoded key used in v1.0 saves